sudorandom/kmcd.dev/content/posts/2026/irc-log-standup-2/index.md

 cover: "cover.svg"
 tags: [humor, irc, engineering, standup]
 series: [irc-logs]
+description: "The team attempts another text-based standup, this time with management present.
+It goes significantly worse than the first one."
 ---

 The team attempts another text-based standup, this time with management present.
 It goes significantly worse than the first one.